ndkprd/ansible-role-fad-dns-policy/README.md

 ## Prerequisite

-The DNS Policy API need 3 other resources to be exists first: *Address Group*, *Remote DNS Servers*, and *Response Rate Limit*.
+The DNS Policy API need some other resources to be exists first: *Address Group*, *Remote DNS Servers*, *Response Rate Limit*, and all the DNS Zones that you will put inside the `zone_list`.
 At this point in time I haven't created the roles to create/update them, so if you want to use customized resource for those, you need to make sure your customized resources entry you put in variable is already exists.

-For the

 ## Usage